Sign Up for PBC News

 Julian Williams Bio

 Philadelphia has a rich boxing history, with the City of Brotherly Love producing dozens of world champions in the sport.
-Julian “J-Rock” Williams is adding to that legacy.
-On Saturday, January 18, Williams, the WBA/IBF World Super Welterweight Champion, will return to his native Philly to take on hard-hitting Jeison Rosario at the Liacouras Center, live on FOX PBC Fight Night.
+Julian “J-Rock” Williams is adding to that legacy, becoming the unified super welterweight world champion and remaining one of the best fighters in that talent-laden division.

 Another Philly fighter is born